WHERNTO: wellnes erudite righton

 2.1 Emulate Liver-on-a-Chip Identifies Hepatotoxicity

-- Discovery: The Emulate liver-on-a-chip model correctly identified hepatotoxicity in 87% of drugs that had tested as safe in animal models but were later found toxic in humans.
+- Discovery: The Emulate liver-on-a-chip model correctly identified hepatotoxicity in 87% of drugs that had tested as safe in animal models but were later found toxic in humans (see Performance assessment link below).

 - Validation: The platform recapitulated human-specific metabolic dynamics, including albumin secretion and mechanical stimuli in the extracellular matrix.